• Skip to main content

 I read the email from MQG twice to make sure it wasn’t just a promotional message.
 Having my quilt accepted into the show felt like a win already.

 When I found out I won the Breakthrough Award—and it was my first time attending QuiltCon in person—it was surreal and incredibly meaningful.
-In that few days, so many people I didn’t know came up to congratulate me.
+In those few days, so many people I didn’t know came up to congratulate me.
 My Instagram exploded with new followers.

 But the most special moment was seeing Anna Maria Parry in person again after our first meeting in her store.
 I got to personally thank her and told her that she introduced me to quilting, and now I had won a reputable award at the show.
 We were both in tears from excitement.
 She even interviewed me on the spot and shared it on her Instagram story.
 It was such an honor—an experience I’ll remember for the rest of my life.